melezhik/swat/README.md

 Be aware of that these are readers not setters.

+## PERL5LIB

+Swat adds \`project_root_directory/lib' path to PERL5LIB path, which make it easy to add some modules and use them:

+    # my-app/lib/Foo/Bar/Baz.pm
+    package Foo::Bar::Baz;
+    ...

+    # hook.pm
+    use Foo::Bar::Baz;
+    ...

 # Swat runner workflow

 This is detailed explanation of how swat runner compiles and then executes swat test stories.

 Swat consequentially hits two phases when execute swat stories:

-- **Compilation phase** where swat stories are converted into Test::Harness format.
+* **Compilation phase** where swat stories are converted into Test::Harness format.
-- **Execution phase** where perl test files are recursively executed by prove.
+* **Execution phase** where perl test files are recursively executed by prove.

 ## Swat to perl compilation